-Taking care of young males is often a challenge, since most young men do not visit their healthcare providers on a regular basis.
-This tool, a companion piece to an assessment for young male patients, is meant to trigger questions you may want to ask, even for patients in the office for a simple sports physical.
+Taking care of young people is often a challenge, since they often do not visit their healthcare provider on a regular basis (especially boys and young men).
+These tools – companion pieces to age-specific self-assessments for young males and females – are meant to trigger questions you may want to ask, even for patients in the office for a simple sports physical.
 ASHA’s goal is that every provider visit involves these important topics.

 The tools were developed through a number of activities, including a literature review and research with the target audiences.
 As a healthcare provider you have power as well.

 These tools were developed by the American Sexual Health Association, School-Based Health Alliance, Healthy Teen Network, and Partnership for Male Youth, through an independent educational grant from Merck and Company.

 Treating Adolescent Male Patients: An Interview with Dr. David Bell

 To explore issues related to the examination of the young male patient, ASHA had a conversation with Dr. David Bell for our Sex+Health podcast.
 Dr Bell discusses ways to build rapport with patients, elements of the physical examination, immunizations, sexual health, and other matters of relevance to this population.
 Dr. Bell is an Associate Professor in the Departments of Pediatrics and Population and Family Health at the Columbia University Medical Center.
 He is also the Medical Director of The Young Men’s Clinic at the New York Presbyterian Hospital.